GALLERY EDITION, 2020

 About the Paintings + Reflection

 His ability to paint black bodies and black life is nothing like I have seen before and it truly made me miss my family.
-I revisited this show twice and each time I felt the energy of the works and of Davis himself.
-Noah Davis is an artist gone too soon, but his legacy, memory, and energy will live forever through his work and The Underground Museum.
+I revisited this show twice and both times I felt the energy of the works and the energy of Davis.
+Noah Davis is an artist gone too soon, but his legacy, memory, and energy will live forever through his work, family, friends and The Underground Museum.

 Noah Davis exhibition is my choice for the #1 exhibition of 2020.

 A REFLECTIVE LOOK

 NOAH DAVIS, PAINTING FOR MY DAD, 2011